jcosborn/qex/README.md

 There is also an XY model code with Wolff cluster updates that can be found [here](https://github.com/ctpeterson/qex/tree/devel/src/xy_cluster_mc).
 The XY model simulation code also comes with options for performing U(1) gradient flow with the XY model action as the flow action, which is equivalent to a gradient flow of the XY model action with an explicit constraint that preserves the unit norm of the spins on the lattice.

 For the U(1) gradient flow of the XY model action, I use [Arraymancer](https://mratsim.github.io/Arraymancer/index.html) for vectorization.
 The latter gradient flow code is not as efficient as the gauge flow code that is native to QEX, and it would be desireable to have a version of the U(1) gradient flow code that is build within the QEX framework.
+One option is simply to compile the [gauge flow code](https://github.com/ctpeterson/qex/tree/devel/src/flow) in this repository with --nc=1 and to modify the action to be the XY model action; this may come in a future version of this repository, but it is unlikely.

 ## Description of QEX:
 QEX is a high-level framework for lattice field operations